Masterminds/glide/README.md

 **Q: How do I import settings from GPM or Godep?**

+There are two ways to approach importing.
+The first is when you use `glide up` or `glide get` there is an `--import` flag.
+It will attempt to import from GPM and Godep automatically.
+If fetching is happening recursively this will be applied to recursive packages as well.

-Glide can import from GPM's `Godeps` file format or from Godep's `Godeps/Godeps.json` file format.
+Alternatively, Glide can import from GPM's `Godeps` file format or from Godep's `Godeps/Godeps.json` file format with the `import` command.

 For GPM, use `glide import gpm`.